learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 np.random.seed(123)
 ```

+    /Users/matthew.mitchell/anaconda3/lib/python3.6/site-packages/h5py/__init__.py:36: FutureWarning: Conversion of the second argument of issubdtype from `float` to `np.floating` is deprecated.
+In future, it will be treated as `np.float64 == np.dtype(float).type`.
+      from ._conv import register_converters as _register_converters

 ## Initialization in an L-layer Neural Network

 Let's look at the initialization function you created in the previous lab.
 We'll try to convert this helper function to a function that can be used in a setting with $L$ layers.